K-PaaS/application-platform-guide-eng/install/service/redis.md

 ## <div id='3'> 3.
 On-Demand-Redis service using CF CLI
 ### <div id='3.1'> 3.1.
 On-Demand-Redis Service Broker Registration
-When the Redis service pack deployment is complete, the application must first register the On-Demand-Redis service broker to use the service pack.
+When the Redis service pack deployment is complete, you must first register the On-Demand-Redis service broker to use the service pack in the application.
 When registering a service broker, you must log in as a user who can register a service broker in PaaS-TA.